florent-martineau/deep-visualizer/README.md

 ## Contribute

-You will need to:
+### Pre-commit hook

-1. Install pre-commit hook: `uv run pre-commit install`
+In order to install the pre-commit hook, run: `uv run pre-commit install`